wuarthur/hCaptcha-Solver/README.md

 # hCaptcha Solver
 DONE - Has successfully solved captcha around 3 times in testing.
 Working on making it faster so it doesn't expire.

-Credit to <a href="https://github.com/FliiGQ">FliiGQ</a> because he made a custom uploader just for this project
+Credit to <a href="https://github.com/FliiGQ">FliiGQ</a> because he made a custom uploader just for this project.
+(Old commit)

 Credit to <a href="https://discord.com/users/568577678140112900">Boic</a> cuz he helped a ton with the wolfram identifier.